vladibon/movies-library/README.md

 are exhausted and need rest.
 Of course you can switch page theme to dark or back to light if you want.

-On smaller screen devisev there is a helping button, which appears after you have scrolled down the library a bit, so you can quickly go to the page top.
+On smaller screen devises there is a helping button, which appears after you have scrolled down the library a bit, so you can quickly go to the page top.
 Also if you are using the site on retina display, you will get the best quality images, while other devices save traffic and get optimal resolution images.